Formless and Fearless: NWMI marches on

 Mobilising Freelance Journalists

-Communication and decision-making within the network has been a challenge, due not only to its nature as a decentralised collective but also to differences in age, experience, caste, class, language and region.
+Communication and decision-making within the network has been a challenge, due not only to its nature as a decentralised collective but also to differences in age, experience, background, language and region.
 While constant efforts are made to reduce disparities and ensure a voice to all members, inevitable hierarchies can sometimes impede smooth functioning.
 Sharp differences in views, particularly over intensely personal and emotive issues such as sexual harassment, especially in the wake of recent #MeToo disclosures of sexual harassment in the Indian media, have thrown up moments of serious reflection and debate, sometimes causing schisms in the group.
 However, the commitment to continue discussing several points of view and making space for diverse opinions and experiences has helped the network not just survive, but flourish.